nickwph/JavPlexAgent.bundle/ReadMe.md

 These are the supported data source.
 Checked means supported, while unchecked means will support in the future.

 - [x] Fanza
+- [x] Fanza and pick a high resolution poster from sample images
-- [x] Fanza with S1 higher resolution posters
+- [x] Fanza and retrieve higher resolution poster from S1
-- [x] Fanza with Idea Pocket higher resolution posters
+- [x] Fanza and retrieve higher resolution poster from Idea Pocket
 - [x] Caribbeancom
 - [ ] S-cute
 - [ ] 1Pondo